 Do you know if your gums are healthy?
 Gum disease is called a “silent disease” because it can develop and progress relatively unnoticed until significant dental problems begin to surface.
+We work with you to manage chronic gum disease concerns and offer advice on keeping your gums healthy between visits.
+We offer gum disease treatments and other restorative dentistry services at our dental office in Chicago, IL.

 Routine dental care is essential for maintaining gum health for a lifetime.
 During regular dental care visits, we screen for early warning signs of gum disease.
 When caught early, we can often restore your oral health and halt the progression of gum disease with conservative measures.
 Dr. Gayed and Dr. Shaw provide dental care focused on the individual patient.

 The early signs of gum disease can be subtle.
 Knowing what to look for and when to seek dental care and advice can help you avoid complex problems.